 How Do I Stop My Dog From Eating Poop Naturally?
-Understanding the Behavior
+Understanding this Behavior

 I can’t remember the number of times I have been asked the question “How do I stop my dog eating poop naturally?”
 Out of all of the stressful and worrying habits that your dog may suddenly start carrying out eating poop is probably the grossest and disgusting things you have to watch.

 It has been downloaded many thousands of times and is the ultimate dog Bible to have by your side for all time.
 Do you want to save on expensive vet bills?
 Do you want a healthy, happy and obedient dog?
 Of course, you do.
 Just go and take a look at this wonderful book.
 You will not be disappointed.

 One topic often addressed by veterinarians concerns the following inquiry: “How do I stop my dog from eating poop naturally?”
 While this behavior may seem inexplicable, if not disgusting, to first-time dog owners, it actually is quite normal.
 When a dog eats its own poop, it is known as coprophagy and it is a type of protective and instinctual device for keeping predators at bay.
 However, you need to confront the issue immediately.
 Otherwise, the behavior will reoccur.

 One way that you do not want to react is by acting alarmed.
 Doing so can lead to other behavioral issues as well.
 Let’s say that you just adopted a new puppy.
 Many puppies begin eating poop when they are still part of a litter.
 During the time, mother dogs often eat puppy stools to clean the “den” and safeguard their puppies.
 Therefore, this evolutionary activity is not unusual as it is also done by other animals.